 MORE FUN issue 9, cover dated March-April 1936 had this revised logo and layout.
-FUN is now taller with less rounded corners on the U, and the word COMICS! is the sole bottom line in a lose, almost cartoony style Notice that the horizontal stroke ends on the C and S are pointed.
+FUN is now taller with less rounded corners on the U, and the word COMICS! is the sole bottom line in a loose, almost cartoony style Notice that the horizontal stroke ends on the C and S are pointed.
 We’ll see that again below.
 Like MORE, COMICS isn’t well-drawn.
 In place of a full strip with logo, the cover features a four-page gag strip by Vin Sullivan again (also one of the early editors at the company).
 Sans-serif type at the bottom follows the earlier layout.
 One thing you have to say about this logo, the word FUN is easy to read, and would have stood out at a distance on a crowded newsstand.
 And since Sullivan did the cover art, it seems quite possible he redrew the logo as well.

 Issue 5 of NEW COMICS, June, 1936, had this new logo.
 It’s based on the previous one, but redrawn with a larger C and other small differences, plus a new telescoping drop-shadow with one-point perspective vanishing to a place behind the center of the M. Not a bad look, but the uninspired art by Whitney Ellsworth and drab coloring don’t help the appeal of this cover.
 Major Wheeler-Nicholson’s comics were not selling well, and at some point around this time he ran out of money and lost control of the company he’d begun.
 Note that, like Vin Sullivan, Whitney Ellsworth was on staff at the company from the beginning as an assistant editor, and it’s possible he did some of the early logos shown in this study, particularly this one, since he did the cover art.